 Notwithstanding A Bhd's objection, X may apply to Bursa Securities to resign as A Bhd's Sponsor.
 X must provide the detailed reasons for its application.
-Based on Rule 4.19(b) of the ACE LR, Bursa Securities will not grant its approval unless the Sponsored Corporation has found a replacement sponsor or there are exceptional circumstances which warrant the consideration of Bursa Securities.
+Based on Rule 4.19(3) of the ACE LR, Bursa Securities will not grant its approval unless there are exceptional circumstances which warrant the consideration of Bursa Securities.